stormasm/fluxspec-2019/README.md

 [original spec without an index](https://github.com/influxdata/flux/blob/master/docs/SPEC.md)
 * specindex.md is the index and the spec combined

+grab a new copy of **spec.md** and replace the older version in this repo.

 To generate the index simply

 git clone this repo